lisa1501/team-chat-app/README.md

-- Create a .env file in server.
+- Create a .env file in current the directory.
 It should contain the following information.
 ```bash
     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_************
     CLERK_SECRET_KEY=sk_test_*******************